SumoLogic/sumologic-documentation/docs/search/copilot.md

 You'll need to be very specific.
 Broad questions do not return good results.
 When your question is framed as a query about a small, well-defined problem, Copilot answers more accurately.

 :::note
-If the statement in the **Ask Something** field can't be translated into a query, this field will say "Failed translation".
+If the statement in the **Ask Something...** field can't be translated into a query, this field will say "Failed translation".
 :::

 ## Step 4: Refine your investigation